Sorry we couldn't find any matches for

 Should I submit an application even if I haven’t found a property?

 You should submit an application and get pre-approved before you begin your property search.
 This will give you a clear idea of what price range you qualify for and what type of loan you will be able to obtain.
-It will also give you a clear idea of whether you qualify for the best rates available.
+It will also give you a clear idea of whether you qualify for the competitive rates available.
 Since we do not charge for a pre-approval there is no risk to you.
 By being proactive, you will have plenty of time to research all available loan options without being rushed into making a last minute decision.

 What is an escrow/reserve and/or impound account?